Fourth Generation fermions as candidates for Dark Matter

 \beginsection \S1.
 Introduction

-Clifford Unification [1] has been shown to describe the properties of all three known generations (G1-G3) of fermions.
-It also predicts the existence of a currently unobserved, fourth generation (G4), which carry electronic charges that are all different to those of the corresponding G1-G3 fermions.
-However, the very existence another generation of fermions has long been rejected by particle physicists because of the lack of experimental evidence.

-At the same time, there is considerable astrophysical evidence for the existence of very large amounts of `Dark Matter' (DM) and `Dark Energy' (DE) in galactic and inter-galactic space.
-To date, DM has only been observed through its gravitational effects, which shows it to consist of stable, electrically neutral particles.
-It has not been possible to positively identify either DM or DE with composites of G1-G3 fermions, or with any other particles described in the Standard Model of particle physics.
-Many attempts, based on sophisticated mathematical models, have been made to identify other candidates, but experimental evidence favouring any particular candidate has yet to be obtained [2-5].
-It therefore remains possible that stable neutral composites of G4 fermions could provide candidates for DM and DE.
+There is considerable evidence for the existence of very large amounts of `Dark Matter' (DM) in galactic and inter-galactic space.
+Until recently, DM has only been observed through its gravitational effects, which show it to consist of electrically neutral particles.
+It has not yet been possible to identify DM with composites of G(1-3) fermions, or with any other of the predicted exotic particles.
+Many attempts, based on sophisticated mathematical models, have been made to identify other DM candidates, but experimental evidence has yet to be obtained [1-4].
+No previous attempts seem to have been made to identify DM with G(4) fermions.

-Considerable effort has been made to obtain the properties of DM and DE particles using earthbound experiments.
-Belyaev et al [6] interpreted disappearing tracks at LHC as absorption of particles by heavy DM, consistent with collisions with very heavy stable particles, but this interpretation has yet to be confirmed.
-Foot [7] suggested in 2013 that experimental data available at that time could be explained in terms of DM with two or more components.
-However, a 2021 analysis of the COSINE-100 experiments [8] has thrown doubt on this suggestion.
-Current attempts to observe DM, for example [9,10], are based on the assumption of specific properties that distinguish it from ordinary matter.
+Much effort has been made to obtain the properties of DM particles using earthbound experiments.
+Belyaev et al [3] interpreted disappearing tracks at LHC as absorption of particles by heavy DM, consistent with collisions with very heavy stable particles, but this interpretation has yet to be confirmed.
+Foot [4] has suggested that experimental data available at that time could be explained in terms of DM with two or more components.
+However, a 2021 analysis of the COSINE-100 experiments [5] has thrown doubt on this suggestion.
+Recent attempts, for example [6,7,8], are based on the assumption of specific properties that distinguish it from ordinary matter.
 So far no statistically significant results have been obtained.

+The existence of G(4) fermions is currently doubted by most particle physicists because of the clear experimental evidence that only three generations of neutrinos exist, e.g. see [9], p.438.
+This has been interpreted as evidence that no G(4) fermions exist.
+The more detailed analysis in [10] argues that the Standard Model (SM) is inconsistent with the existence of G(4) fermions, although some recent work does not accept this conclusion [11,12].
+As these discussions are not related to the G(4) fermions predicted in Appendix I, their arguments are not relevant.

+The starting point of this work is the theoretical prediction of existence of G(4) fermions in Clifford Unification [13].
+Details of this prediction, given in this work, suggest that G(4) fermions have properties associated with dark matter.